Theodosia Alleine: Life

-In 1663 Joseph's ministry was not approved and he was imprisoned and Theodosia stood by him during that year at Ilchester; he was released on 26 May 1664.
+In 1663 Joseph's ministry was not approved, he was imprisoned and Theodosia stood by him during that year at Ilchester; he was released on 26 May 1664.
 In 1665 the Five Mile Act was passed, requiring expelled ministers to move at least five miles from their former parishes.
 Joseph and Theodosia moved to a house in an "obscure place" at Wellington, near Taunton.
-However they were still harassed and they stayed with friends and moved again to Taunton, Fullands.
-That house is said to be still extant and was the home of John Mallack.
-There they held another "secret" service and Richard was again arrested in July 1655.
+However they were still harassed and they stayed with friends and moved again to Taunton, a house called Fullands.
+That house is said to be still extant.
+There they held another "secret" service and Richard was again arrested in July 1665.